CarlosRQuinteroM/proyecto_5_mongoose-GitFlow/README.md

 ---

 <a name="id1"></a>
-## **Acerca de**
+## **About**

-Se trata de la realización backend para una aplicación de reservas a restaurantes.
+This is the backend for a restaurant reservation application.

-Este proyecto forma parte del Bootcamp  de full Stack Developer impartido por  [GeeksHubs Academy](https://bootcamp.geekshubsacademy.com/).
+This project is part of the Full Stack Developer Bootcamp taught by [GeeksHubs Academy](https://bootcamp.geekshubsacademy.com/).

 ---
 **Fase I**
-**Fecha de comienzo:** 01/ junio /2021
+**Start Date:** 01/ junio /2021
 **Deadline:** 07 / junio / 2021

 **Colaboradores:**